-DPLS 744 Leadership Lang & Culture 3.00 credits This course is designed for students who are interested in sociocultural and critical perspectives on identity and language and their intersection in diverse cultural communities.
+DPLS 744 - Leadership Language and Culture

+This course is designed for students who are interested in sociocultural and critical perspectives on identity and language and their intersection in diverse cultural communities.
 Our goal will be to explore the theoretical and methodological issues and substantive findings surrounding current research on identity and language.

-DPLS 745 Leadership and Personal Ethics
+DPLS 745 - Leadership and Personal Ethics